 There are 33 or 34 vertebrae in the human spine.

-Women blink about 2 times more often than men - 6205000 times a year, while each blink lasts 0.3 seconds, it is not difficult to calculate that when blinking, we keep our eyes closed 21.5 days a year.
+Women blink approximately 2 times more often than men - 6,205,000 times a year, with each blink lasting 0.3 seconds.
+It is not difficult to calculate that by blinking, we keep our eyes closed for 21.5 days a year.

 The smallest cells in a man's body are sperm cells.